winson8222/RustyCamel/vm/README.md

 TODO:
 - Check scope logic.
 Seems like function always becomes a block
-- We dont' support lambda in the cur parser
+- We don't support lambda, const in the cur parser

 ## Formatting